puvie2005/PuvananBlogsite/docs/web.md

 ```
 ![](images/css.png){: width="30%"}
 ```
-* In order to add an alternate text tp describe image, use alt text.
+* In order to add an alternate text to describe image, use alt text.
 ```

 ![This is a alt text.](/image/sample.png "This is a sample image.")

 ```